docQodly/docs/docs/language/basics/lang-picture.md

 title: Picture
 ---

 A Picture attribute, variable or expression can be any valid image.
-In general, this includes any picture that can be put on the pasteboard or read from the disk using commands such as `READ PICTURE FILE`.
+In general, this includes any picture that can be put on the pasteboard or read from a file.

 QodlyScript uses native APIs to encode (write) and decode (read) picture.
 These implementations provide access to numerous native formats.

 QodlyScript supports metadata in pictures.
-Two commands, `SET PICTURE METADATA` and `GET PICTURE METADATA`, let you benefit from metadata in your developments.
+Two commands, [`setPictureMetadata`](../picture.md#setpicturemetadata) and [`getPictureMetadata`](../picture.md#getpicturemetadata), let you benefit from metadata in your developments.

 ## Picture Codec IDs

-QodlyScript supports natively a basic set of picture formats, such as .jpeg, .png, or .svg.

-Picture formats recognized by QodlyScript are returned by the `PICTURE CODEC LIST` command as picture Codec IDs.
-They can be returned in the following forms:

-*	As an extension (for example ".gif")
-*	As a MIME type (for example "image/jpeg")

-The form returned for each format will depend on the way the Codec is recorded at the system level.
-Note that the list of available codecs for reading and writing can be different since encoding codecs may require specific licenses.

-Most of the [picture management commands](picture.md) can receive a Codec ID as a parameter.
-It is therefore imperative to use the system ID returned by the `PICTURE CODEC LIST` command.
+QodlyScript supports natively a set of picture formats.
+A picture format is defined through a *codecID*.
+Several [picture management commands](picture.md) can receive a *codecID* as a parameter.

+The following codec IDs are supported:

+- .jpg
+- .png
+- .bmp
+- .gif
+- .tif
+- .emf
+- .svg
+- .pdf

 ## Picture operators